CS2103JAN2017-T16-B1/main/docs/DeveloperGuide.md

 2a.
 The given index is invalid

 > 2a1.
 TaskManager shows an error message
 > Use case resumes at step 2

+#### Use case: UC08 - Sort Task

+**MSS**

+1. User requests to list tasks (UC04) or search tasks by keyword (UC03)
+2. User requests to sort tasks in the list according to a stipulated parameter
+3. Taskmanager executes the command and returns a confirmation message
+4. Use case ends.

+**Extensions**

+2a.
+The given parameter is invalid

+> 2a1.
+TaskManager shows an error message
+> Use case resumes at step 2